 What Do You Need a Productivity App For?

 Many people—especially freelancers with lots of clients—just need help with keeping track of what they need to do.
-That’s a basic function of any to-do list app (which is why they’re some of the most popular productivity apps).
+That’s a basic function of any to-do list app (which is why they’re some of the most popular ones).

 But maybe you need less help keeping track of what you’re doing and more help keeping your notes and lists organized.
 A note-taking app will be more help, then.
 These tools are perfect for managers trying to keep track of a range of projects, employees, and contractors.

-There are all sorts of reasons you might want a productivity app—and a wide range of different apps that will meet your needs.
+There are all sorts of reasons you might want a productivity app for your Mac—and a wide range of different apps that will meet your needs.
 Identifying your needs first is a crucial step in choosing the right one.

 Once you’ve done some thinking about what you need help with, it’s time to look at some of the options.